Good gut bacteria is a hugely underrated benefit for your physical well-being.

 Not convinced yet that you need to be getting more probiotics into you?
 Read this list of reasons why I recommend eating probiotics and supplementing with them, and then decide!

 *Weight loss.
-Recent research shows that certain strains of probiotics, (lactobacillus in particular) actually helps to prevent belly fat!
+Recent research shows that certain strains of probiotics, (lactobacillus in particular) actually help to prevent belly fat!

 *Better breastmilk.
 If pregnant women and nursing mothers take probiotics, studies show mom’s breast milk has enhanced immune protection for baby, but remember to work with your practitioner on what’s best for you.